Trading Bats For Rods

 Ruth's angling was so famous that in a publicity stunt in 1921, the champion surf caster at the time, Harold G. Lentz, was invited to the New York Polo Grounds to see if he could cast a four-ounce lead weight farther than Ruth's record home run hit of 470 feet, in front of a crowd of 30,000.
 There seems to be some debate over who won.

-Granddaughter of legendary underwater explorer Jacques Cousteau created a non-profit initiative for critical water issues
+The granddaughter of Jacques Cousteau created a non-profit initiative for critical water issues